-Cleveland Housing Court also has jurisdiction over criminal cases filed by the City of Cleveland and the Village of Bratenahl against property owners and/or persons in control of property located in these areas.
+Cleveland Housing Court also has jurisdiction over criminal cases filed by the City of Cleveland and the Village of Bratenahl against property owners and/or persons in control of property in these areas.
 These criminal cases involve violations of city or state laws relating to housing, building, fire, zoning, agriculture, health, sidewalks, waste collection, safety and air pollution.
 Fines and jail time are punishable outcomes if found guilty.
 These offenses are minor misdemeanors or first degree misdemeanors.
 Convictions on these offenses are punishable by fines and/or jail time.

-The Administrative Department led by Court Administrator Jeff D. Johnson, Esq. is comprised of the Deputy Court Administrator, Neida Miller, Project Coordinators and Administrative Assistants.
+The Administrative Department led by Court Administrator Jeff D. Johnson, Esq. is comprised of the Deputy Court Administrator, Neida Miller; Project Coordinators and Administrative Assistants.
 This department works to ensure that administrative tasks, public records requests, technical matters and other functions of the court are successfully executed and maintained.

-The Housing Court Specialists Department led by Chief Housing Specialist Belinda Gest, Esq. is a unique part of Housing Court as this department is comprised of court employees who work as probation officers and who also offer information and assistance in housing matters with the City of Cleveland.
+The Housing Court Specialists Department led by Chief Housing Specialist Belinda Gest Esq. is a unique part of Housing Court, as this department is comprised of court employees who work as probation officers and who also offer information and assistance in housing matters with the City of Cleveland.

-The Bailiff Department led by Chief Bailiff Stephanie Hall, Esq. is comprised of a team of law enforcement professionals responsible for the safety and security of the Cleveland Housing Court, its employees and the public that it serves.
-Court bailiffs are authorized to provide physical enforcement to execute all official court orders, Service court documentation, conduct evictions to retrieve properties of landlords and provide a level of security that ensures a safe environment in which to conduct court business.
+The Bailiff Department led by Chief Bailiff Stephanie Hall Esq. is comprised of a team of law enforcement professionals responsible for the safety and security of the Cleveland Housing Court, its employees and the public that it serves.
+Court bailiffs are authorized to provide physical enforcement to execute all official court orders, service court documentation, conduct evictions to retrieve properties of landlords, and provide a level of security that ensures a safe environment in which to conduct court business.